rhblind/drf-haystack/docs/index.rst

       Check out `Haystack docs <https://django-haystack.readthedocs.io/en/latest/searchqueryset_api.html?highlight=field%20lookup#field-lookups>`_
       for details.
     - Added default ``permission_classes`` on ``HaystackGenericAPIView`` in order to avoid crash when using global permission classes on REST Framework.
-See :ref:`permission-classes-label` for details.
+See :ref:`permissions-label` for details.

 v1.4
 ----